olivierfriard/boris_docs/create_new_project.rst

 ............................................................................................................................................

-Behaviors can be imported from a JWatcher global definition file (.gdf) using the **Import from JWatcher** button.
+Behaviors can be imported from a JWatcher global definition file (.gdf) using the **Import ethogram > from JWatcher** button.
 BORIS will ask to select a JWatcher file (.gdf) and whether imported behaviors should replace or be appended to the **Ethogram** table.
 Behavior type and exclusion information for the behaviours imported from JWatcher have to be redefined.